 Once you’ve decided on the type of company structure that you want to set up, you’ll need to supply some extra details such as a business address to make it all official.

 If you’re wondering what address can I use for my business, look no further.
-This guide will answer all the questions you’ll have about company addresses, highlight the difference between these address types and get you ready to set up your own business.
+This guide will answer all the questions you’ll have, highlight the difference between these address types and get you ready to set up your own business.

 Let’s get started then.